ddceruti/csp-exercises/README.md

 ### Exercise 2: The Global CSP Industry

-Small data science exercise to analyse the global CSP Overview of CSP plants thanks to the [CSP.guru](https://csp.guru/) dataset.
+Data science exercise to analyse the global CSP Overview of CSP plants thanks to the [CSP.guru](https://csp.guru/) dataset.
 For the original paper and analysis please go to the references: